 Our earlier case study, How a single tweet shook the oil markets, went in-depth into how our Twitter Scanner™ and Voice Assistant pair can help traders profit from such events.
 Our Twitter Scanner™ allows you to follow only the most important news sources and influential people.
 The Voice Assistant notifies you of the latest news by announcing sudden price movements and reading tweets in real-time.
 The combination of these two features makes it hard to miss tweets about the latest financial news and events.

 However, certain price movements cannot be caught by news sites and reported in time for traders to enter the market in time.
 As such, the pair is most effective when used with our Trade Ideas, in particular our Price-Driven Trade Ideas which suggest the markets and direction in which you should trade.

 Fig. 3: Price-driven Trade Idea

-For instance, a consistent 2% fall in Brent Crude price triggered a trade idea to sell Brent in anticipation of lower prices in the next few minutes or hours (see Fig. 3).
+For instance, a consistent 2% fall in Brent Crude price triggered a trade idea to sell Brent in anticipation of lower prices in the next few minutes or hours (see Fig. 3, click to enlarge the image).
 Trade Ideas are typically only active for a few minutes as that is the average window of opportunity for trading.

-In the case of the oil tanker incident (see Fig. 1), the 5 consecutive green candles from 2:10am to 2:30am would have triggered a Trade Idea to buy Brent and sell at a higher price in anticipation of higher prices in the future.
+In the case of the oil tanker incident (see Fig. 1, click to enlarge the image), the 5 consecutive green candles from 2:10am to 2:30am would have triggered a Trade Idea to buy Brent and sell at a higher price in anticipation of higher prices in the future.
 Hence, Trade Ideas are incredibly useful in informing traders of opportunities that news sites have yet to detect.